github/docs/content/codespaces/managing-codespaces-for-your-organization/restricting-the-visibility-of-forwarded-ports.md

 ---
 title: Restricting the visibility of forwarded ports
-shortTitle: Restricting port visibility
+shortTitle: Restrict port visibility
 intro: 'You can set constraints on the visibility options users can choose when they forward ports from codespaces in your organization.'
 product: '{% data reusables.gated-features.codespaces %}'
-permissions: 'To manage access to port visibility constraints for the repositories in an organization, you must be an organization owner.'
+permissions: 'To manage access to port visibility constraints for the repositories in an organization, you must be an owner of the organization.'
 versions:
   fpt: '*'
   ghec: '*'